Biore vs. the California Heat

 (note: CosDNA shows filter strengths in both spectrums which is helpful to see what your SPF is protecting you against most)

 Safety is something I wanted to touch on briefly too.
-Oxybenzone is a filter sunscreen I would recommend to stay far away from.
-Especially if you are a female.
+Oxybenzone is a filter sunscreen I like to stay away from.
 This is also one of the filters that irritates my skin.
 Filter sunscreens work by converting harmful UV rays into heat, often times that process can cause a slight sensation, however for some reason Oxybenzone is just not my jam, but I’m not really worried about it.

 After spending the entire morning till mid afternoon outside, in California, in actual sun, I was pretty worried about being a little pink at the end of the day.
 But once I got home and cooled off, I took my foundation off to reveal my skin was still white as a ghost without a hint of flamingo anywhere except a tiny strip on my neck.